Set up a Direct Debit

 - Policies Map which will show geographically where policies apply.

-Preparation of the Local Plan commenced in May 2015 and is nearing the First Draft Local Plan consultation stage.
+Preparation of the Local Plan commenced in May 2015 and the first draft of this is currently open for consultation.
 Further details of the consultation can be found on our Local Plan Consultation page.

 Why is a Local Plan needed?

 The Local Plan is needed to ensure that we plan positively for the development and infrastructure that communities need, setting out the strategic priorities for North Norfolk to 2036.
 This includes policies to deliver:

 - infrastructure for transport, minerals, waste, energy, telecoms, water supply and sewage treatment;

 - protection and enhancement of the natural and historic environment, including landscape, wildlife, open space, listed buildings and archaeology; and

 - protection of homes and property from flooding from rivers and the sea.